systelab/allure-reporter/README.md

 # Allure Reporter

-This application generates a printable document from Allure results files.
+Use this application to generate a printable report from the Allure result files.
 [Allure](http://allure.qatools.ru) is an [open-source framework](https://github.com/allure-framework/allure2) designed to create test execution reports that are clear to everyone in the team.

 Only Allure 2 compatible files, in json format, are supported.